semantic-release

 • the prepublishOnly or prepack hook so it will be executed during the publish step of @semantic-release/npm

-• the postversion hook so it will be executed during the prepare step of @semantic-release/npm, which allow for example to update files before committing them with the @semantic-release/git plugin
+• the postversion hook so it will be executed during the prepare step of @semantic-release/npm, which allow for example to update files before committing them with the plugin

-If using npm hook scripts is not possible, and alternative solution is to @semantic-release/exec plugin to run your script in the prepare step:
+If using npm hook scripts is not possible, and alternative solution is to plugin to run your script in the prepare step:

 {